Habit Relapse Recovery: A 5-Step Bounce-Back Plan (2026)

 One missed workout becomes "I'm not a person who exercises."
 One skipped journal entry becomes "I'll never be consistent."
 One night of bad eating becomes "I have no willpower and I never will."

-Psychologists call this the Abstinence Violation Effect (AVE) - a term from addiction research that applies broadly to any behavioral lapse.
+Psychologists call this the Abstinence Violation Effect (AVE), a term from addiction research that applies broadly to any behavioral lapse.
 The effect works like this: when someone who's trying to maintain a positive behavior slips, the slip triggers guilt and shame, which triggers an all-or-nothing mindset ("I've already failed, so I may as well go all the way"), which turns a single lapse into a full relapse.
+That all-or-nothing thought is a textbook cognitive distortion, and the CBT techniques used to change habits are built precisely to catch and reframe it.

 The irony is devastating.
-The thing that makes the lapse feel worse - the shame spiral - is also the thing that makes full recovery harder.
+The thing that makes the lapse feel worse, the shame spiral, is also the thing that makes full recovery harder.
+(The research on self-compassion after failure digs into exactly why this happens and how to break the cycle.)

 Understanding this mechanism is the first step to defeating it.